 But those custom solutions won’t scale unless they can be package and staged for reuse.
 You can solve one problem in one site for yourself, but if another group/department/division wants to do the same thing, they must carefully recreate it by hand – unless you can package your solution as an Add-In.

 SharePoint Add-Ins are applications that you select from a catalogue and add to your sites.
 They can be staged in a private corporate catalogue or published and sold on the AppSource marketplace for any user to install.
-They’re varied; they can contain tools like a designer to make dynamic SharePoint Forms, integrated access to third-party software, automated workflows, code and/or settings to customise the look and feel of a site, or new tools for things like viewing content aggregated across a widespread set of lists and libraries.
+They’re varied; they can contain tools like a designer to make dynamic SharePoint Forms, integrated access to third-party software, automated workflows, code and/or settings to customize the look and feel of a site, or new tools for things like viewing content aggregated across a widespread set of lists and libraries.
 Add-Ins take SharePoint beyond a place where work is put to a place where work is done.

 The problem is that Add-Ins aren’t easy to build.
 You need professional development skills to create them.